 However, it is normal for agencies to base their KPI’s on making a certain number of placements per month or spending a certain amount of time on the phone.
 Such targets can seem harsh to new recruiters, but they aim to serve as a motivation to strive for success.
 It is not unusual for an experienced recruiter to achieve a level of commission which at least matches their basic salary.

 What Kind of Hours Do Recruitment Consultants Work?

 It is crucial to bear in mind before you embark on a career as a recruiter that the best times of day to catch prime candidates is outside of their regular working hours.
 Unfortunately, this means recruiters often work longer than the usual 9-5.

 However, the massive earning potential an experienced Recruitment Consultant has is a trade-off for having to put in long hours at the beginning of your career.
 There is no point sugar-coating this fact.
 To become successful, you must be prepared to work hard as you learn your trade.

 Although you will find that as your career progresses, your job role will become more about Business Development, as opposed to candidate management.
 As a result, the hours you work will change.

 Additionally, working in recruitment comes with certain benefits which are impossible to quantify.
 You will likely find yourself immersed in a ‘work hard play hard’ atmosphere.
 The environment you work in is likely to be buzzing with excitement and an enormous sense of camaraderie.
 Above all else, each new day presents the opportunity to change someone’s life.

 Think You Have What it Takes?

 Hopefully, after reading this article, you have a better understanding of what Recruitment Consultants do.
-If you think you might enjoy life as a recruitment consultant, why not take a look around our site to find out what our team enjoy most about their experience in recruitment.
+If you think you might enjoy this kind of job, why not take a look around our site to find out what our team enjoy most about working in recruitment.